Annotation-Garden/management/agi-white-paper.md

 ## Executive Summary

 The Annotation Garden Initiative (AGI) establishes an open infrastructure for collaborative, multi-layered annotation of stimuli used in neuroscience research.
-Building on emerging standards including stimuli-BIDS (BEP042) and HED specifications, AGI addresses the critical gap between increasingly complex naturalistic stimuli and the need for standardized, reusable annotations.
+Building on emerging standards including Stim-BIDS (BEP044) and HED specifications, AGI addresses the critical gap between increasingly complex naturalistic stimuli and the need for standardized, reusable annotations.
 Through GitHub-based version control and modern web interfaces, AGI enables researchers to share, refine, and build upon stimulus annotations across studies, transforming how we document and analyze brain responses to complex sensory experiences.

 ## The Fragmentation Problem